blackjetrock/postal-pico-rom-reader/README.md

 more ROMs and then be sent back to the person who wants the dumps.
 The dumps are then extracted from the device flash.

+ *** NOTE: Make sure pin 1 of the ROM is correctly aligned with pin 1 on the socket when inserting it ***

 The dumper can also dump ROM contents to the USB port it is powered by.

 <img src="https://user-images.githubusercontent.com/31587992/214004005-6004db27-6815-4894-b707-9b3878e415d8.jpg" width="300" />